dhonysilva/maaite/README.md

 ## Who will utilize this platform?

-This is a tool for data analysts, business intelligent developers and data scientists to create dashboards and reports.
+This is a tool for data analysts, business intelligent developers and data scientists to create dashboards and reports and also might embedded it on their applications.

 This public takes advantage of the features such as window functions, CTEs, and other advanced SQL features to create their indicators.